nens/threedi-docs/source/d_qgis_plugin.rst

 Introduction
 --------------
-The modeller interface consists of QGIS with a 3Di Toolbox as a QGIS plugin on top for working with 3Di models and netCDF results.
-Since the Plugin Release of March 4th 2019, the plugin is only supported by QGIS 3.4.5.
+The modeller interface is a QGIS plugin for working with 3Di models and netCDF results.
+Since the Plugin Release, March 4th 2019, the plugin is only supported by QGIS 3.4.5.
 An older version of the plugin will remain available for QGIS 2.18.
 As a user you can choose to either:

 - Install the `Modeller Interface <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.10.6-1-Setup-x86_64.exe>`_  or